zeoneo/Raspberry-Pi/README.md

 Visual Studio 2017 recently added direct make support so I am finally switching to make files so linux users can directly compile.
 The compiling background has been quickly documented.
 Most of the directories are now carrying makefiles as I have relented and started doing it.
 >
 # New Work
 So I am starting a series on Task Switchers on Single and Multicores.
-So we need to start with the simple first a standard task switcher (FreeRTOS) on a single core.
+We are going to start out with the simple standard task switcher (FreeRTOS) on a single core.
 >
 https://github.com/LdB-ECM/Raspberry-Pi/tree/master/FreeRTOS
 >